Fall 2021 MSU "CATalyst" Gap Fund Opportunity Announcement

 - Non-confidential title and summary, to be published for winning proposals (up to one half page).
 This should be designed for public consumption (i.e. written in layperson's terms), and should not include any patentable information, nor any sensitive data or conclusions.

 - Scope/background of the proposed project (up to one half page).

 - Specific aims/objectives/goals of the project (up to one half page).

 - Methods/approach (up to one half page).

-- Expected outcomes (up to one half page), including periodic milestones to be achieved during the 1 year of gap funding support.
+- Expected outcomes (up to one half page), including periodic milestones to be achieved during the gap fund award period.